ministering to foster care youth and homeless women and their children in North Florida

 A message from Phylicia Perry:

 In the early 2000s I began volunteering on a regular basis at Trinity Rescue Mission (TRM) in downtown Jacksonville, Florida.
 At that time the shelter was available for only homeless men.
 When the TRM women and children’s homeless shelter was opened in 2006, I witnessed firsthand the ravaging effects of homelessness in the lives of women with children and young people that had “aged out” of the foster care system.
 Though the situation is dire for these precious people, it isn’t hopeless.
-I believe my organization has tapped into a way to minister to these individuals in a holistic manner and help break the cycle of homelessness that traps so many people.
+I believe my organization has tapped into a way to minister to these individuals in a holistic manner and help break the cycle of human trafficking and homelessness that traps so many people.
 We hope to accomplish this by implementing our Partners In Compassion™ (P.I.C.)
 Initiative.

 THE PROPOSAL